Home Accident Page 3

 Can I please have all fees in writing?

-Can we work out an alternate arrangement that suits my economic needs?
+Can we work out an alternate arrangement that suits my financial needs?

 What are my chances of winning a settlement or at trial?